liangyinglly/liangyinglly/README.md

 ### Hi there 👋
-- 🔭 I’m currently major in MIS in NCU
+- 🔭 Carnegie Mellon University Master of Software Engineering
 - 🌊I’m interested in outdoor activities such as surfing, scuba diving and hiking
 - 🤔 I’m looking for programming ideas exchange and discussion
 - 💬 Ask me about anything